hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Dropout Regularization

 - In most cases Andrew Ng tells that he uses the L2 regularization.
-- The dropout regularization eliminates some neurons/weights on each iteration based on a probability.
+- The dropout regularization eliminates some neurons/weights on each iteration based on a probability engineer sets.
+SO for each example we drop and keep randomly chosen neurons.
+As a result we have a smaler network.
 - A most common technique to implement dropout is called "Inverted dropout".
 - Code for Inverted dropout: